 "Boilers are either sealed-combustion or non-sealed combustion units.
 You should buy one that is sealed combustion because it brings outside air into the burner and directs exhaust gases outside.
 Non-sealed combustion boilers draw heated air in and then send it up the chimney, wasting the energy used to heat the air.
 Also, sealed-combustion boilers won’t introduce dangerous gases into your home."

 There are several things to consider when purchasing new residential boilers.
-There are so many options available that it is important to know which ones are best for your situation.
+Since there are so many options out there, it is important to know which ones are best for your situation.

 When it comes to size, too large is just as troublesome as too small.
-A boiler that is too small won't do a good job, and one that is too large will waste energy.
+A boiler that is too small won't do a good job, and one that is too large will end up wasting energy.
 A general rule of thumb for determining the size you need is actually based upon the climate you live in.
-Figure about 20 BTU per square foot for a warm climate, 35 for a moderate climate, and 50 BTU per square feet in colder climates.
+Figure about 20 BTU per square foot for a warm climate, 35 for a moderate climate, and 50 BTU per square foot in colder climates.

 Residential boilers that vent directly through the chimney can be located in smaller, closed-in areas.
 If the boiler is vented by forcing air through a venting system, it will need to be located in an open area that allows it to gather air to use.